matter-labs/zksync-web-era-docs/docs/dev/how-to/withdraw-via-bridge.md

-# Withdraw assets via bridge

-Read the [how to withdraw assets via the bridge](../../how-to/deposit-via-bridge.md) document for instructions on withdrawing assets to L1.
+# Withdrawal to L1

 :::tip
 - To provide additional security during the Alpha phase, **withdrawals in zkSync Era take 24 hours**.
-- For more information, read the [withdrawal delay guide](../../troubleshooting/withdrawal-delay.md).
+- For more information, read the [withdrawal delay guide](../troubleshooting/withdrawal-delay.md).
 :::

 Users must call the `withdraw` method on the L2 bridge contract, which will trigger the following actions: